jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 &#x20; <img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174">

 </a>
-** WARNING : There was mistake with link of the text encoder for training "updated link".
-Stay tunned if i need to update intial changes in the instalation instrucctions, testing it in other users to check everything works correctly in terms of paths, once this message is removed, it will mean everything is tested and working correctly**.
+** WARNING : There was mistake with the link of the text encoder for training "updated link".
+Stay tunned!
+We are testing in other machines to verify everything is correct.
+During the next hours it will be "probally" new updates**.
 **Adaptation of the LTX2-Training lora for ComfyUI**.
 <img width="1812" height="761" alt="Captura de pantalla 2026-03-17 212625" src="https://github.com/user-attachments/assets/ad7b7a10-4d64-4346-9730-7c997dd397b7" />